wmbenedetto/turbine.js/README.md

 We need a way for the app to tell Turbine that it is done doing whatever it needed to do.
 For that, we use `waitFor`.

 The `waitFor` property accepts either a message or array of messages for which Turbine should listen.
-Once Turbine receives a message it was waiting for, it continues where it left off, going wherever the `then` property tells it to go.
+Once Turbine receives a message it's waiting for, it continues where it left off, going wherever the `then` property tells it to go.

 Let's add some `waitFor` and `then` properties to the `doesAccountExist` response bodies.
 We'll also need to add two new queries: `isLoginValid` and `isAccountValid`: